Concordium/concordium-base/rust-bins/wallet-notes/README.md

 - `"seed"` ... the seed used to derive keys from, as a hex string.

-- `"net"` ... determines whether to derive keys for Mainnet or a testnet.
+- `"net"` ... determines whether to derive keys for Mainnet or a Testnet.
 Has to be "Mainnet" or "Testnet", all other values will fail.
+Note that the value is case sensitive.

 - `"identityIndex"` ... the index of the identity to derive keys and randomness for, a u32 value